 1.3.1 There is no requirement in legislation for the Ombudsman to appoint a Board.
 The role of the Board is therefore at the discretion of the Ombudsman and as a result, is advisory in nature.
-The Board makes collective decisions on the strategic direction and performance of the PHSO service.
+The Board makes collective decisions about the strategic direction and performance of PHSO.
 In practice, the Board works as a fully functioning unitary board, but has no responsibility for individual cases.